 Story Time for the under-5’s, taking place Thursday and Friday mornings.

 The Edinburgh Bookshop is officially one of the best book shops in Scotland, having won Scottish Independent Bookshop of the Year 2018.

 Their knowledgeable and passionate staff will be able to guide you around their expansive collection of fiction and children’s books.
 They are particularly well known for their selection of children’s books and their twice-weekly Story Time for Under-5’s are particularly popular.

 The shop also has a jam-packed schedule of events, including an online programme of fantastic live author events that you can enjoy from the comfort of your own home.

-A treasure trove of all manner of second-hand literary finds, they stock a large contemporary and classic fiction section, as well as sci fi, history and biography, philosophy and sociology, and the odd antiquarian gem.
+A treasure trove of all manner of second-hand literary finds, they stock a large contemporary and classic fiction section, as well as sci-fi, history, philosophy and sociology.